phamous2day/cfaSafetySpots/README.md

 # cfaCampus-Safety
 A project for Code for Atlanta: Safety Spots

-Challenge was to create a map that marks all the emergency phones/booths on a campus.
-Ultimately, also create a backend portion to log user credentials so that students could store other markers for other events (e.g. water booths for a 5K run).
+##The Challenge

-Here's a picture of me at Georgia Tech's "The Garage" where I helped new members catch up to speed what was going on
+To create a map that marks all the emergency phones/booths on a campus.
+Additional feature was to create a backend portion to log user credentials so that students could store other markers for other events (e.g. water booths for a 5K run).

-[![picture](src/img/thegarage.jpg)](https://www.facebook.com/codeforatlanta/photos/a.965856256801736.1073741827.134637019923668/1142606072460086/?type=3&theater)
+Me at "The Garage" explaining my frontend portion that used leaflet maps [![picture](src/img/thegarage.jpg)](https://www.facebook.com/codeforatlanta/photos/a.965856256801736.1073741827.134637019923668/1142606072460086/?type=3&theater)